Rutgers logo

 Announcer: Dr. Carey Williams, Department of Animal Science, Equine Extension Specialist

-T-Shirt Design: Horse Handling and Fitting student, Nathaniel
+T-Shirt Design: Horse Handling and Fitting student, Isabella Javier

 Emma Feeney, practicum students, and work-study students: Thank you for everything you do—keeping the barn and paddocks clean, caring for the horses, and getting the show area ready.
 Your hard work means more than you know!